awsdocs/aws-codedeploy-user-guide/doc_source/tutorials-wordpress-update-and-redeploy-application.md

   --s3-location bucket=codedeploydemobucket,bundleType=zip,key=WordPressApp.zip
 ```

-You can check the status of the deployment, as described in [Monitor and Troubleshoot Your Deployment](tutorials-wordpress-deploy-application.md#tutorials-wordpress-deploy-application-monitor)\.
+You can check the status of the deployment, as described in [Monitor and troubleshoot your deployment](tutorials-wordpress-deploy-application.md#tutorials-wordpress-deploy-application-monitor)\.

 After CodeDeploy has redeployed the site, revisit the site in your web browser to verify the colors have been changed\. \(You might need to refresh your browser\.\) If the colors have been changed, congratulations\!
 You have successfully modified and redeployed your site\!